rahmnathan/localmovie-media-manager/ReadMe.md

 <h4>APIs</h4>
 This service exposes a set of endpoints that facilitate:

-- Loading media at a given path ('/Movies', '/Series', etc).
+- Loading media at a given path ('Movies', 'Series', etc).
 - Streaming a media file.
 - Loading media events (for persistent Android clients).